eip-home/eip-arch/draft-eip-arch.md

 3. Different use cases may share the EIP Information Elements.

-4. Efficient and Hardware Friendly mechanisms can be defined when the different EIP Information Elements are carried inside the same EIP header.
+4. Efficient and "Hardware Friendly" mechanisms can be defined when the different EIP Information Elements are carried inside the same EIP header.